-The following procedure explains how to configure a service node as a NIS master server and one or more rack leader controllers (RLCs) as NIS slave servers.
+The procedure in this topic explains how to configure a service node as a NIS master server and one or more rack leader controllers (RLCs) as NIS slave servers.
 The procedure applies to service nodes that run the SLES 11 operating system and uses the text-based YaST2 interface.
 The graphical YaST2 interface is slightly different.